kscalelabs/kscale-humanoid-benchmark/README.md

 python -m train run_mode=view
 ```

-This repository contains a pre-trained checkpoint of a model which has been learned to be robust to pushes, which is useful for both jump-starting model training and understanding the codebase.
-To initialize training from this checkpoint, use the command:
+To see an example of a locomotion task with more complex reward tuning, see our [kbot-joystick](https://github.com/kscalelabs/kbot-joystick) task which was generated from this template.
+It also contains a pretrained checkpoint that you can initialize training from by running

 ```bash
 python -m train load_from_ckpt_path=assets/ckpt.bin
 ```

-You can visualize the pre-trained model by combining these two commands:
+You can also visualize the pre-trained model by combining these two commands:

 ```bash
 python -m train load_from_ckpt_path=assets/ckpt.bin run_mode=view